Asthma medication plays a key role in how well you control your condition. There are two main types of treatment, each geared toward a specific goal.

 Theophylline is a bronchodilator used to prevent nighttime symptoms.

-An immunomodulator is an injection given if you have moderate to severe asthma related to allergies that doesn’t respond to inhaled certain drugs.
+An immunomodulator is an injection given if you have moderate to severe asthma related to allergies or other inflammation caused by the immune system that doesn’t respond to certain certain drugs.